tomohisa/dcb-events.github.io/docs/libraries/specification.md

 An optional parameter to `EventStore.read()` that allows for cursor-based pagination of events.
 It has two parameters:

-- `from` an optional [SequencePosition](#sequenceposition) to start streaming events from (depending on the `backwards` flag this is either a _minimum_ or _maximum_ sequence number of the resulting stream)
+- `from`, an optional [SequencePosition](#sequenceposition) to start streaming events from (depending on the `backwards` flag, this is either a _minimum_ or _maximum_ sequence number of the resulting stream)
-- `backwards` a flag that, if set to `true`, returns the events in reverse order (default: `false`)
+- `backwards`, a flag that, if set to `true`, returns the events in reverse order (default: `false`)
-- `limit` an optional number that, if set, limits the event stream to a maximum number of events.
-This can be useful to only retrieve the last event for example.
+- `limit`, an optional number that, if set, limits the event stream to a maximum number of events.
+This can be useful for retrieving only the last event, for example.

 ```
 ReadOptions {